The reservoir has a transparent body, so the brake fluid level can be monitored from the outside.

 Metal pipelines must be free of scratches and corrosion and must be kept away from sharp edges that could damage them.

-Use a mirror and a backlight to check.
+Use a mirror and light to check.